jamiedishy/EECS2311/README.md

 **OR**

-Try out the App by the downloading the latest version from the [Releases](https://github.com/jamiedishy/EECS2311/releases) page.
+Try out the App by downloading the latest version from the [Releases](https://github.com/jamiedishy/EECS2311/releases) page.